Hamza1610/LTicket/README.md

-# Lightning Invoice App
+# Bitcoin-Based Event Ticketing System

-A reference implementation for Africa Free Routing 2025 (Accra) bootcamp students demonstrating how to interact with a Lightning Network node using gRPC and Next.js.
+A decentralized ticketing platform powered by Bitcoin, allowing event organizers to create and manage events with Bitcoin-based tickets.
+Each ticket is cryptographically tied to a verifiable Bitcoin transaction, enabling secure ownership verification, resale, and fraud prevention.

 ## Overview

 This application demonstrates how to:

-- Connect to an LND node using gRPC
+- Create and manage events with Bitcoin-based ticketing
-- Generate Lightning invoices
+- Generate and verify tickets using Bitcoin transactions
-- Monitor invoice payment status
+- Handle ticket payments via Lightning Network or on-chain transactions
-- Build a modern UI for Lightning payments
+- Enable secure ticket resale and transfers
-- Explore Bitcoin blockchain data in real-time
+- Verify ticket ownership using blockchain explorers
-- Monitor mempool statistics and transaction fees
+- Build a modern UI for event discovery and ticket management

 ## Prerequisites